Jammy2211/PyAutoCTI/paper/paper.md

 released back into its original charge cloud, but to a subsequent one: creating a characteristic 'trailing' or 'smearing' effect behind sources in the image.
-The CTI properties of a CCD can be calibrated, using image data that has sharp edges whose position and flux are known (or can be determined) prior to readout. `PyAutoCTI` fits a CTI model to these sharp edges and their preceeding trails which form due to CTI,
+The CTI properties of a CCD can be calibrated, using image data that has sharp edges whose position and flux are known (or can be determined) prior to readout. `PyAutoCTI` fits a CTI model to these sharp edges and their preceeding trails which form due to CTI.

 ![A typical, raw HST ACS / WFC image, in units of electrons.
 This 30" x 15" (600 x 300 pixels) region contains warm pixels, with an example warm pixel towards the right zoomed in on.
 This reveals CTI trailing behind (above) the warm